 I’ve never met a cookie dough I didn’t like.
 Raw eggs, raw flour and all.
 Don’t judge- you never licked a beater as a kid?
 It’s the best part of making cookies!

 In fact, I might enjoy cookie dough more than actual baked cookies and I always judge a dessert on the deliciousness of the batter or dough long before the final version is complete.
+It is funny to me that some folks refer to it as “edible cookie dough”… isn’t it all raw dough?

 While I like making actual cookies, sometimes I’m not in the mood to make a whole batch of cookies.
 More like I’m craving just a small amount of regular cookie dough as the perfect late night treat.

-- White sugar – Otherwise known as granulated sugar, this is the best type to use for this homemade edible cookie dough.
+- White sugar – Otherwise known as granulated sugar, this is the best type to use.

 - Softened unsalted butter – some folks have swapped out coconut oil with good results.
 I prefer the flavor of butter.
+If you use a salted butter, omit the additional salt.

 - Chocolate chips or mix-ins – These are optional but definitely recommended.
-Check the section below for other ideas.
+Check the section below for our favorite ideas.

 - Milk or water – Whole milk is best, but any type will do.
 You can also use water if you don’t have any milk.